bkwsuper24/Brian_Wang_Projects/hw7/README.md

-I have attached Makefile, but it is not complete.
-Follow directions below:
+I have attached Makefile, but it is faulty, so follow directions below:

 To compile the bst program: g++ -g -Wall bst.cpp -o bst